NY LLC Formation: Everything You Need to Know

 Step 4: Publish Your LLC's Intent to Form

 According to the Limited Liability Company Law Section 206, an LLC must notify the public of their intent to form an LLC.
 Publishing of the notice must occur within 120 days of the Articles of Organization being filed and be published in at least two newspapers for multiple weeks.
 Once publication requirements are complete, you will need to file a Certificate of Publication.

 If you need help with an NY LLC formation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.